boostorg/ptr_container/doc/ptr_container.rst

 - Russell Hind for help with Borland compatibility
 - Jonathan Wakely for his great help with GCC compatibility and bug fixes
 - Pavel Chikulaev for comments and bug-fixes
+- Andreas Hommel for fixing the nasty Metrowerks bug

 ==========
 References